UMM-CSci-3601-S23/iteration-3-alex-jaydon-chenfei-harry-mason-noah/README2.md

 That probably includes describing what tools, languages, and technologies the project uses.

+### Known Issues
+• The post button in edit-request redirects back to volunteer view for some reason.

+• Pledges are not processed properly and error out if not authenticated.

+### Todo
+• We would like to make a "pledge not received" button of some sorts in the case that a pledge was made but not brought in.
+This button would automatically delete the pledge as well as adding back whatever was pledged to be brought in back to the donor view.

+• We would like there to be some consistency in the way donor view is presented, right now there is no sorting on the items.
+We would like to make a sorting mechanism that displays the item with the highest number of requests at the top, and the item with the least number of requests at the bottom.

 ### Try Pocketshelf 3.0 for yourself!
 ![Here](https://docs.google.com/document/d/13HHazWTxdvMwt1FRh3CoDaKdxpRUhnFa6t99sgd8bMU/edit#heading=h.bllyran0q013) is a link with a tutorial of how to set up and deploy our repository.